On time-consistent equilibrium stopping under aggregation of diverse discount rates: Impacts on the Optimal Equilibrium by Attitude Function and Diversity Distribution

 \end{remark}

 \ \\

-\textbf{Acknowledgements}\\ { S. Deng is supported by the Hong Kong University of Science and Technology Start-up grant no. R9826.
-X. Yu is supported by the Hong Kong Polytechnic University research grants under no. P0031417 and no. P0039251. } \\ \textbf{Data Availability Statement} \\ {Data sharing not applicable to this article as no datasets were generated or analyzed during the current study.}
+\textbf{Acknowledgements}: The authors are grateful to two anonymous referees for their helpful comments and suggestions.
+S. Deng is supported by the Hong Kong University of Science and Technology Start-up grant no. R9826.
+X. Yu is supported by the Hong Kong RGC General Research Fund (GRF) under grant no. 15304122 and by the Research Centre for Quantitative Finance at the Hong Kong Polytechnic University under grant no. P0042708.
+J. Zhang is supported by the Chinese University of Hong Kong startup grant (4937261). \\